dirkleas/miditoyz/README.md

 │ --help                        Show this message and exit.                                                            │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ devices  list available midi devices                                                                                 │ │ dump     Dump a MIDI file in raw text format. if you need hashdump-esque details, use "midiraw --debug" instead      │ │ init     generate a new music collection from a source directory in destination directory without duplicate songs    │ │ raw      Dump a MIDI file in raw text format, optionally with hexdump output.                                        │ │ stream   Stream music as a catalog song list, a midi file, or directory full of midi files to a midi device with     │ │          using bank selection and program changes based on voice preferences stored in "~/.miditoyz/settings.json"   │ │          and created automatically the first time you stream.
-Catalog song lists are JSON files with the format:     │ │          [{"title": "Autumn Leaves", "song": "hash.mid"}, ...] created from your collections "catalog.json" list.    │ │          Command line options are remembered between streaming sessions, so subsequent streamings pick up from the   │ │          last song played.
-Bookmark values are based on line numbers from the directory's "_songlist.txt" file,      │ │          which starts with a title and blank line, so the first song is line 3 (e.g. "--bookmark 3").
-Bookmark       │ │          values are reset to 3 if the music is a song rather than a directory, is either too low/high, or if the     │ │          music is different than the last time you streamed.                                                         │ │ voices   Generate a list of voices for each track in a midi file                                                     │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ devices  List available midi devices.                                                                                │ │ dump     Dump a MIDI song file in raw text format.
+See also: "miditoyz raw --debug".                                 │ │ init     Generate a new music collection from a source directory in destination directory without duplicate songs.   │ │ raw      Dump a MIDI song file in raw text format, optionally with hexdump-style output.
+See also: "miditoyz dump    │ │          --metadata".                                                                                                │ │ stream   Stream music from a catalog song list, a midi file, or directory full of midi files to a midi device with   │ │          using bank selection and program changes based on voice preferences stored in "~/.miditoyz/settings.json"   │ │          and saved automatically each time you stream.
+Catalog song lists are JSON files with the format: [{"title": │ │          "Autumn Leaves", "song": "hash.mid"}, ...] and can be created from your collections "catalog.json".         │ │          Bookmark values are based on the sequential number of the song in the playlist or directory song list       │ │          starting with 1.
+We do the right thing if you specify a bookmark number that's too big or small or your     │ │          play different music than last time.
+Your command line options are remembered between streaming sessions,   │ │          so subsequent streamings pick up from the last song played.                                                 │ │ voices   Generate a list of voices for each track in a midi song file.                                               │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

-(clav) ➜  miditoyz git:(main) miditoyz stream --help
+$ miditoyz devices --help

- Usage: miditoyz stream [OPTIONS] NAME
+ Usage: miditoyz devices [OPTIONS]

- stream playlist, folders, or individual songs to a device

-╭─ Arguments ──────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ *    name      TEXT  [default: None] [required]                                                                      │
-╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+ List available midi devices.

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ --help          Show this message and exit.                                                                          │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

-(clav) ➜  miditoyz git:(main)
+$
 ```
 here's the currently available commands: